w3f/polkadot-wiki/docs/general/governance-apps.md

 Dive into the world of Polkadot governance with Polkassembly and be an active part of the future!
 For deeper insights or specific tutorials, please refer to the official documentation at https://docs.polkassembly.io.

+## SubSquare

+SubSquare is a governance platform well-designed for substrate based chains.
+It monitors on-chain governance events and provides user interfaces to facilitate various governance workflow.
+It has supported tens of chains including polkadot, kusama, acala, centrifuge, hydradx, interlay, phala, etc. Please check all deployments [here](https://subsquare.io/).